“Our ability to reach unity in diversity will be the beauty and the test of our civilization.” -Mahatma Gandhi

-Breast Cancer Awareness Month: Breast cancer is a leading cause of death in women; this month seeks to boost awareness of the disease.
+Breast Cancer Awareness Month: Breast cancer is a leading cause of cancer deaths in women; this month seeks to boost awareness of the disease

 October 14 – Defender of Ukraine Day: This day celebrates those who have fought for the freedom of Ukraine

 October 17 – Spirit Day: This day is aimed specifically at LGBTQ youth and what their community can do to support them.
 You can participate in this day by wearing purple and speaking out against bullying

 Explore more about October’s diversity days with our 2023 Diversity Calendar.